-Number of IT FTEs that perform the process group "develop and maintain information technology solutions" per $1 billion revenue
+Number of IT FTEs that perform the process group "deploy information technology solutions" per $1 billion revenue

-This measure calculates the number of IT full-time equivalent employees (FTEs) per $1 billion revenue that produce, develop and test new, enhanced, and improved solutions; enable services that meet all confirmed requirements; and sunset solutions and discontinue services no longer needed.
-It is part of a set of Process Efficiency measures that help companies optimize their "develop and maintain information technology solutions" process by minimizing waste and refining resource consumption.
+This measure calculates the number of full-time equivalent employees (FTEs) per $1 billion revenue dedicated to the process group "deploy information technology solutions," which introduces new, enhanced, or improved functionality into the environment with minimal or no disruption to the services schedules; ensures consideration of appropriate security and contractual constraints; and properly balances business benefit with technical and business risk.
+It is part of a set of Process Efficiency measures that help companies optimize their "deploy information technology solutions" process by minimizing waste and refining resource consumption.

 Benchmark Data